FusionCache/docs/docs/serverinfo/serverinfo.md

 If a query is received that exceeds `maxReadSize` for the interface, it is rejected.

-Example response, running in a Docker container.
-Fusion supports 16 threads but the container is limited to 12 threads:
+Example response.
+This version of Fusion supports up to 64 threads but the host CPU has 12:

 <br/>